Karine Georgian • cellist

 Gramophone

 The second disc opens with a compelling performance from Karine Georgian and Ian Brown of the fine Cello Sonata of 1923.
 These admirable artists capture well this musics wistful, brooding atmosphere and are especially sensitive in the slow movement, a haunting evocation inspired by the landscape of the composers beloved Sussex Downs.
+Martinu Music for Cello and Piano

 Nadia Boulanger once wrote that one could not become close